shabiel/rpms-immunizations/NARRATIVE.md

  ; Try to do a heuristic determination
- ; Just fiddling with this for now since I don't know the best way yet ; I don't want to do this with DUZ("AG") (Agency) since many people may ; run RPMS as agency of "Other".
-Let's hope at least that somebody gets the ; right idea and runs RPMS rather than VISTA in ambulatory settings. if $data(^AUTTSITE(0)) quit 1 quit 0
+ ; Just fiddling with this for now since I don't know the best way yet ; I don't want to do this with DUZ("AG") (Agency) since many people may ; run RPMS as agency of "Other". if $data(^AUTTSITE(0)) quit 1 quit 0
 ```